compsysmed/academic-kickstart/content/authors/valentin_hildemann/_index.md

 ---
 # Display name
-name: Pauline Nickel
+name: Valentin Hildemann

 # Username (this should match the folder name)
 authors:
-- pauline_nickel
+- valentin_hildemann

 # Is this the primary user of the site?
 superuser: false